-The cooler months are quickly approaching — are you ready for them?
-Autumn property management involves protecting your buildings from these seasonal changes.
+Autumn seems to always be quickly approaching—are you ready for it?
+Prepping your commercial real estate properties for autumn involves protecting your buildings from these seasonal changes.
 Here are a few ways to prepare your properties before temperatures drop.

 Top 10 tips